-No data is available to assess if the Innovation Fund will have an equality impact relating to gender reassignment.
+No data is available to assess if the Innovation Fund will have an equality impact relating to gender reassignment, as the department does cot collect it.
 It is not anticipated, based on knowledge of policy and provision design, that gender reassignment will affect young persons eligibility or take-up because the provision will offer support tailored to the individual.